ni/nimble/packages/nimble-components/src/radio-button/radio-button.spec.md

 The state of the radio button can be changed by clicking the button or accompanied title.
 When the radio button has the `disabled` class applied, the contents of the button will appear in a greyed-out state and will be non-interactive.
 This component will include no alternative appearances.

-The two components will share almost all of their attributes aside from the 'Radio Group' component containing an additional 'orientation' attribute.
+The two components will expose common attributes shared by all components.
+In addition the 'Radio Group' component exposes an 'orientation' attribute.
 This will set the visual orientation of the radio group as either vertical or horizontal.

 -   _Component Name:_ `nimble-radio-button` and `nimble-radio-group`
 -   _Properties/Attributes:_ We will not expose the readOnly property.
 If it is needed at a future time, it can be added then.